-222S Modern Russian History: 1861-1991.
+222S Modern Russian History: Serfs to Post-Soviets.
 For full description, see History 222.

-225S Madness, Murder and Mayhem: Nineteenth-Century Russian Literature.
-Readings of representative works with emphasis on major literary movements, cultural history and the development of new genres.
+225F Madness, Murder and Mayhem: Nineteenth-Century Russian Literature.
+Readings of representative works with emphasis on major literary movements, cultural history and basic literary devices.
 Primary texts by Pushkin, Gogol, Turgenev, Dostoevsky, Tolstoy and Chekhov, as well as some critical materials.
-(Writing-intensive.)
 No knowledge of Russian required.
 (Same as Comparative Literature 225.)
 Bartle.

-[226S] Sex, Death and Revolution: Twentieth-Century Russian Art and Literature.
+226S Sex, Death and Revolution: Twentieth-Century Russian Art and Literature.
 Close analysis of major literary and artistic movements of the 20th century, with particular attention paid to the innovations of the avant-garde and the impact of the Bolshevik Revolution on the artistic imagination.
 Emphasis on the recurring theme of the fate of the individual in a mass society.
 No knowledge of Russian required.
 (Same as Comparative Literature 226.)
+Sciacca.

-255S Jesus in the East: The Spiritual Traditions of the Byzantine and Russian Orthodox Churches.
+[2558] Jesus in the East: The Spiritual Traditions of the Byzantine and Russian Orthodox Churches.
 An examination of the Byzantine Christian tradition, with focus on the practices of the Russian Church.
 Topics include sources of Eastern Orthodoxy, Patristics, the Ecumenical Councils, the Liturgy, the "Great Schism," cult of the saints, iconography and church architecture.
 (Writing-intensive.)
 No knowledge of Russian required.
 (Same as Religious Studies 255.)
-The Department.

-[270F] Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.
+[270] Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.
 Examination of the portrayals of the cosmic conflict: Good vs. Evil, Heaven vs. Hell, God vs. Satan.
 The second half of the semester will be dedicated to a close reading and analysis of Fyodor Dostoevsky's Brothers Karamazov.
 (Writing-intensive.)
 No knowledge of Russian required.